Fees and Finances

 - College Fees

-Only international students pay an additional College fee – this is £10,924 for the academic year 2023-24.
+International students pay an additional College fee – this is £10,924 for the academic year 2023-24.
 UK students don’t pay this unless they’re studying for a second degree.

 - Living Costs